alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-drugs-and-medicines.markdown

 - current licensed human medicine
 - national or international pharmacopoeia (official standards for pharmaceutical substances and medicines)

-The site must hold a valid [certificate of inspection](https://www.gov.uk/guidance/good-manufacturing-practice-and-good-distribution-practice) from Medicines and Healthcare products Regulatory Agency.
+The manufacturing site must hold a valid [certificate of inspection](https://www.gov.uk/guidance/good-manufacturing-practice-and-good-distribution-practice) from Medicines and Healthcare products Regulatory Agency.

 The certificate is country and ingredient specific.
 A certificate can only be for one site function, eg manufacture, packaging or batch release.
 You can apply for a certificate for each function.